fhirest/.github/profile/README.md

 - FHIREST allows implementing any authentication.
 - FHIREST is horizontally and vertically scalable.
 - FHIREST is built using microservices architecture.
-- FHIREST is open-source software available on GitHub under an Apache2 license.
+- FHIREST is open-source software available on GitHub under an MIT license.

 ![Architecture](../images/architecture.drawio)